 MISSION

 The mission of the School Counseling Department is to provide comprehensive developmental school counseling services for all students.
 During their time at Canton High School, students will pursue and expand their abilities, interests, and aptitudes.
 Through their roles as a personal counselor, academic counselor, post-secondary counselor, consultant, and facilitator, the school counseling staff at Canton High School assists students in the process of self-discovery.
-The school counselors encourage each student to pursue the most appropriately challenging academic program they can handle with success.
+The school counselors encourage each student to pursue the most appropriately challenging academic program he or she can handle with success.

 PREPARATION FOR HIGHER EDUCATION